drew2799/EmulatorsTrainer.jl/docs/src/index.md

 ### Dataset creation

 According to the emulator you are training (`Bora.jl`, `Capse.jl`, `Effortjl`, etc...), specific dependencies and commands are going to be used.
 The design principle behind `EmulatorsTrainer.jl` is that it will contain only functions independent of the specific emulators to be trained.
 There will be no `CAMB`, `CLASS`, `pybird`, `velocileptors` dependencies.
 This is an intentional choice: the user will have to write its own functions to compute the ground-truth.

+In order to use the dataset creation feature, you need to write a function that computes your observables and stores it locally.
+The function object should receive two positional arguments as input, the dictionary with the value of the parameters and the root where to store the resulta of the computation.

+!!! tip "Examples"
+    Although we do not incorporate anything specific in this package, we have a gallery with some working examples.

+!!! warning "Again on examples"
+    We have not yet released any example.
+We plan to release a bunch of them in the near future.

+### Emulators training

+### Emulators validation

 ### Authors